List of tallest buildings in Florida

 This list of tallest buildings in Florida ranks the tallest buildings (170 m or higher) in the U.S. state of Florida by height.
 The tallest building in the state is the 85-story Panorama Tower, which rises 868 ft in the City of Miami's Brickell neighborhood and was completed in 2017.
+As of 2025, the top 10 tallest buildings in Florida are all located in Miami.

-Florida has 37 buildings that are 550 ft or higher.
+Florida has 45 buildings that are 550 ft or higher.
 The majority are located in the City of Miami, and over 94% are in the Greater Miami area while the rest are in the Tampa and Jacksonville areas.
 None of them are in the Orlando area.
-Of the 37 tallest buildings in Florida, 24 are in the City of Miami, 8 in Sunny Isles Beach, 2 are in Miami Beach, 2 are in Tampa, and 1 is in Jacksonville.
+Of the 37 tallest buildings in Florida, 24 are in the City of Miami, 14 are in Sunny Isles Beach, 2 are in Miami Beach, 2 are in Tampa, and 1 is in Jacksonville.
 The Greater Miami area accounts for 34 of the 37 tallest buildings over 550 feet in Florida.
 Miami alone is ranked as the third largest skyline in the United States after New York City and Chicago, even without counting the extended skyline up the beach to Sunny Isles and Fort Lauderdale.

 The majority of the skyscrapers in Miami are within the Greater Downtown Miami area, specifically the neighborhoods of the Central Business District (including the Downtown Miami Historic District), Arts & Entertainment District, Brickell, and Edgewater.
-Thomas Kramer is well known for the negotiations with local Miami-Dade County governments that allowed the building of the tallest towers in Miami.
-His influence is evident in the construction of high-rises in Miami Beach, particularly in the South Beach neighborhood of "South of Fifth".